PeterLauLukChen/GeoSeg/README.md

 Please refer to the `implementation.ipynb` for further details of usage.
 The notebook consists of two blocks: the first block identifies the problematic masks, and the second block constructs the corrected 3D segmentation result using the detection information from the first block.

+It would take 2 to 3 hours to correct a 1GB image stack using 2 × NVIDIA A40 GPUs.

 ## Sub Pipeline - TiltedSeg